tpavankalyan/CurLL-training/readme.md

-# CurLL-v0: A Framework for Training and Evaluating Causal Language Models
+# CurLL-v0: A Framework for Training and Evaluating Continual Language Models

-This repository provides a comprehensive framework for training, evaluating, and analyzing causal language models (LLMs).
+This repository provides a comprehensive framework for training, evaluating, and analyzing Continual language models (LLMs).
 The workflow is designed to be modular, allowing users to easily train models, run inference, evaluate performance, and collect results.

 ## Table of Contents